 How many awards are offered in a given year?

 Up to 37 awards are offered in a given year across all three pre-doctoral fellowship opportunities and all six eligible countries.

 What happens if my project is selected for funding?

 You will be asked to submit an estimated budget outlining the funds you will need to complete your project.
 This will be taken under consideration, along with any other funds you may have received, when your final award amount is determined.
 You will also need to submit the following documents before award monies will be issued:

 - A letter from the applicant’s home institution (university department or faculty, museum, or other research center), which indicates acceptance of the terms of the award and support for the applicant’s project.
 This letter must be composed on institutional stationery and must be officially stamped and signed.

 - A photocopy of the highest university degree obtained by the applicant.
 The photocopy must bear an official university stamp.

-- A photocopy of relevant pages of the applicant’s passport.
+- A photocopy of the biodata page of a current passport for the applicant.

 - A statement, composed and signed by the applicant, declaring that the applicant will work full-time on the project during the fellowship period, forgoing any other employment, consultancy, business, or extended travel away from the site of the project.

-The doctoral dissertation research fellowship provides grants up to US$15,000.
+The doctoral dissertation research fellowship provides fellowships up to US$15,000.

-What does the Dissertation Proposal fellowship not cover?
+What does the Dissertation Research fellowship not cover?

 You must use the fellowship funds exclusively for the purposes stated in the submitted application and the approved budget.
 SSRC stipends are not tax-free for US citizens, but some expenses incurred on fellowships can be claimed as “research expenses.”
 US citizens should refer to the IRS website (www.irs.gov) for specifics.
 Citizens from all other countries must determine whether their fellowship is taxable in their home country or their country of residence and the fellows are responsible for paying any taxes due on the fellowship monies.